Witches' finger cookies served with red velvet hot chocolate 'blood' make a spooktacular treat for Halloween!

 Witches' Finger Cookies

-- Sift together the flour, salt and baking powder and add to the bowl; fold it in until it forms a dough.
-Cover and place in the fridge for half an hour.
+- Sift together the flour, cornflour and salt and add to the bowl along with the milk.
+Mix until it forms a dough, knead the dough by hand very briefly, just until it is smooth.
+Cover and place in the fridge for at least half an hour.

 - Press a blanched almond into one end to form a fingernail, then lightly flour your hands and use them to shape it into a knobbly finger shape.
 The cookies will spread a little in the oven so you need to make sure that you make them quite thin – thinner than you want the cookies to end up.
 Use the back of a knife to make indentations in the knuckles to make them look more like fingers.